CaraGim/caragim.github.io/_posts/2019-03-11-Sequence-and-basic-data-types.md

 layout: post
 title: Sequence and basic data types
 date: 2019-03-11
-excerpt: "how to design and write code professionally in a structured/functional framework."
+excerpt: "Learn about variables and to desk check and test a sequence of statements using variables."
 tags: [code, function]
 comments: true
 ---

-To modify styling and highlight colors edit `/assets/css/syntax.css`.
 <p></p>
 ### Basic Reading Writhing